 A12.
 Yes it is.
-From the perspective of promoting DX and active learning, please make effective use of ICT tools.
+From the perspective of promoting DX and active learning in accordance with Policy on the Use of Digital Technology in Chuo University Classes, please make effective use of digital tools.

 3. Regarding distance classes

 Q13.
 Is it acceptable to distribute someone else's copyrighted work in distance classes?